There are presently no open calls for submissions.

 The Dunes Review is published in northern lower Michigan, a place of exquisite natural beauty and hardy local culture.
 A small group of community-minded people launched this journal in 1996 with the original purpose of supporting emerging local writers and the local writing scene.
 Since then, our sense of readership and authorship has expanded outside of our region.
 We are proud of our publication, the writers we publish, and the community that comes into being with each issue.

 Please think about the following when you submit to us:

 * Place is really important to us.
 Not only physical place, but the place created in a piece of writing.
 The feeling of being rooted in any somewhere grounds our work.
 If your work expresses or includes a significant tie to a significant somewhere, we are bound to love it.

 * You and your work do not necessarily need a tie to a Michigan location, but we do appreciate work that fits Michigan-like themes or motifs.
 We invite you to read an issue or two to get a feel for what that can look like.

 * We want to be moved by a piece.
 We want the piece to invite us into the space it creates, to draw us in from the very first line with image, or sound, with sense, with lack of sense.
 We want to be drawn toward an emotional center of gravity that is navigable by readers.
 Language pyrotechnics are not enough to move us.
 We need a there there.

 * We admire good craftsmanship.

-Finally, please follow our guidelines below.
+Finally, please follow our guidelines below and for each genre.
 They really do matter.